 - (a) Sometimes the individual has some idol, something which he loves more than God, which prevents him from giving himself up.
 You must search out and see what it is that he will not give up.
-Perhaps it is wealth, perhaps some earthly friend, perhaps gay dress, or gay company, or some favourite amusement.
-At any rate there is something on which his heart is so set that he will not yield to God. - (b) Perhaps he has done an injury to some individual, that calls for redress, and he is unwilling to confess it or to make a just recompense.
+Perhaps it is wealth; perhaps some earthly friend; perhaps gay dress or gay company, or some favorite amusement.
+At any rate, there is something on which his heart is so set that he will not yield to God. - (b) Perhaps he has done an injury to some individual that calls for redress, and he is unwilling to confess it, or to make a just recompense.
 Now, until he will confess and forsake this sin, he can find no mercy.
-If he has injured the person in properly, or character, or has abused him, he must make it up.
-If you can it find out, tell him plainly, and frankly, that there is no hope for him till he is willing to confess it, and to do what is right. - (c) Sometimes there is some particular sin, which he will not forsake.
-He pretends it is only a small one, or tries to persuade himself it is no sin.
-No matter how small it is, he can never get into the kingdom of God till he gives it up.
-Sometimes an individual has seen it to be a sin to use tobacco, and he never can find true peace till he gives it up.
+If he has injured the person in property or character, or has abused him, he must make it up.
+Tell him frankly that there is no hope for him till he is willing to confess it, and to do what is right.

+Sometimes there is some particular sin which he will not forsake.
+He pretends it is only a small one; or tries to persuade himself it is no sin at all.
+No matter how small it is, he can never get into the Kingdom of God till he gives it up.
+Sometimes an individual has seen it to be a sin to use tobacco, and he can never find true peace till he gives it up.
 Perhaps he is looking upon it as a small sin.
 But God knows nothing about small sins in such a case.
 What is the sin?
-Why it is injuring your health, setting a bad example, and taking God's money, which you are bound to employ in his service, and spending it for tobacco.
-What would a merchant say, if he found one of his clerks in the habit of going to the money drawer, and taking money enough to keep him in cigars?
+It is injuring your health, and setting a bad example; and you are taking God's money (which you are bound to employ in His service) and spending it for tobacco.
+What would a merchant say if he found one of his clerks in the habit of going to the money drawer, and taking money enough to keep him in cigars?
 Would he call it a small offense?
-No, he would say he deserved to be sent to the State prison.
-I mention this particular sin, because I have found it to be one of the things to which men who are convicted will hold on when they know it is wrong, and then wonder why they do not find peace.
+No; he would say the clerk deserved to be sent to the State prison.
+I mention this particular sin, because I have found it to be one of the things to which men who are convicted will hold on, although they know it to be wrong, and then wonder why they do not find peace.